rhocela/wisdom-walk/docs/part-3/day-18.md

 **Day:** 18

-**When This Happened:** Egypt - From welcome guests to enslaved nation
+**When this Happened:** Egypt - From welcome guests to enslaved nation

 **Readings:**
 - Exodus 1:1–2:25 (Narrative)